michaeldayreads/reference/vim.md

 ## visual mode

+key-binding     select mode
+v               characters
+V               whole lines
+Ctrl-v          rectangular blocks

 use `v` to enter visual mode, then use navigation keys to select text, which you may then `d` or `y`.

+This is a simple way to indent text:

+    (navigate)  # to top of block to move over v           # enter visual mode
+    j           # for each line to edit
+    I           # to enter insert mode
+    esc         # to complete the insert

 ## undo